top of page

 What commitment does this require for the parents?

-Parents are still considered the primary educators and need to oversee LMCA home assignments on days that LMCA does not meet.
 Families who enroll in LMCA make a commitment to LMCA for the whole year: September through May.
+Tuition discounts are offered for families involved in the teaching at LMCA.

 What books are used at LMCA?
 Who pays for these books?